The Project

 Biodiversity net gain (BNG)

-A well-managed solar farm can be a nature reserve – helping boost and protect wildlife and extend biodiversity.
 As the panels are set on posts with minimal disturbance to the ground, much of the land is available to support new plants and animal life.

 From November 2025, there will be a legal requirement for developers of NSIP projects to show their projects will boost biodiversity by a minimum 10 per cent.
 This means our plans need to ensure that local wildlife habitats are in a measurably better state than before.
 Lime Down Solar Park could boost local biodiversity through means such as establishing wildflower areas that provide habitats for pollinators and birds, promoting wetland habitats to reduce flood risk and support aquatic and avian life, and restoring hedgerows and native species.

-To design Lime Down Solar Park in a way that boots and enhances local wildlife by delivering a net gain in biodiversity, specific examples of benefits we are looking at delivering are listed below:
+To design Lime Down Solar Park in a way that boosts and enhances local wildlife by delivering a net gain in biodiversity, specific examples of benefits we are looking at delivering are listed below:

-• Sowing land between and under the arrays as grassland and meadow management with a mix of some areas being grazed.
+• Sowing land between and under the arrays as grassland and meadow management with a mix of some areas being grazed

 • Filling gaps in existing hedgerows with additional native species to increase diversity